Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 ![OilPress](../../img/OilPress.jpg)

 A pair of engine oil pressure indicators are provided, one for each engine, calibrated from 0 to 100 PSI.
+Engine oil is used for lubrication, variable nozzle positioning, and constant speed drive unit operation.
 Important values are:

 * 12 PSI - Minimum at idle RPM
 * 30-60 PSI - In-flight military